 - We mean this.

-- Early Decision II decisions will be available on February 15 and Regular Decision decisions will be available by April 1.
+- Early Decision II decisions will be available by February 15 and Regular Decision decisions will be available by April 1.

 - Thank you for the trust you are putting in us and in Harvey Mudd.